aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 EOL policy for major versions
 '''''''''''''''''''''''''''''

-The Aiven EOL policy is applicable only for services whose major versions are controlled by the customer.
+The Aiven EOL policy is applicable only for services whose major versions are controlled until the customer.

 It applies to both powered-on and powered-off services running the affected versions.